Pulled Chicken Skillet NachosApril 28, 2017 By Cathy — 7 Comments

 Remove the chicken to a large bowl or plate and allow to cool slightly.
 Return the sauce to stove and heat over high heat.
 Bring the sauce to a boil and reduce by half, about 10 mins.
 Use two large forks or your hands to pull apart the chicken and shred.
 Stir back into the sauce.

-Skillet Nachos: Preheat the oven to 400 degrees.
-In a large (I use a 10 inch) cast iron skillet layer one half of the tortilla chips with the shredded chicken, beans, and cheese.
+Preheat the oven to 400 degrees.
+In a 10 inch cast iron skillet layer one half of the tortilla chips with the shredded chicken, beans, and cheese.
 Repeat.

 Bake until cheese is melted, about 10 mins.

-Remove pan from the oven and drizzle with the lime crema, sprinkle with cilantro, scallions, tomatoes, avocado and jalapeños
+Remove pan from the oven and drizzle with the lime crema, sprinkle with cilantro, scallions, tomatoes, avocado and jalapeños.
+Serve hot.